TorSpider/TorSpider/PGSQL_Install.md

 createdb -O spider TorSpider
 ```

 Now, we'll need to install the required libraries for Python to connect to the PostgreSQL server.
 First, drop out of the postgres user account with `ctrl-d`.
-Next, install psycopg2 using `pip3 install psycopg2`.
+Next, if you haven't already, install psycopg2 using `pip3 install psycopg2`.